-are $\underline{\it all}$ insufficient to justify placement of clerks off the work room floor and on STAND-BY TIME.
+are all insufficient to justify placement of clerks off the work room floor and on STAND-BY TIME.

-Since the USPS is the author of the M-32 Handbook and the APWU did not participate in the authorship of the M-32, any ambiguity found in the USPS authored m-32 Handbooks is construed against the USPS.
+Since the USPS is the author of both the M-32 Handbook and Handbook PO-413 - and the APWU did not participate in the authorship of either Handbook - any ambiguity found in either of the USPS' authored Handbooks is construed against the USPS.
 Definitive arbitral history supports us in this position:

-As Arbitrator Cohen said,
+As Arbitrator Cohen said: